Monsters

 I hammered that son of a bitch over and over again.

-I felt a set of pleading eyes burn a hole in the back of the neck.
+I felt a set of pleading eyes burn a hole in the back of my neck.

 It was the dame standing in the doorway, her voice on lockdown.